Shrub overgrown

 Landscaping

-For minor overgrowth, homeowners can often prune the shrub themselves using proper techniques.
-However, for severe cases or shrubs that require extensive work, it's best to call in a professional landscaper who can assess the situation and recommend the best course of action.
+For minor overgrowth, homeowners can often prune the shrub themselves using the proper tools and techniques.
+However, for larger, more established shrubs or those in hard-to-reach areas, it's best to hire a professional landscaper who has the expertise and equipment to safely and effectively manage the overgrowth.

 Step-by-Step Guide